Table of Contents

 You can now communicate with

-from another host.
-I tried some pings from the VM’s host topcap4j-br
+pcap4j-brusingeth1from another host.
+I tried some pings from the VM’s host topcap4j-brand saw replies.Note that you can NOT communicate with

-from the docker host.
+pcap4j-brviaeth1from the docker host.
 See the Odd Bits blog for the details.Start packet capturing

 Ping to

-form the docker host to start packet capturing.# ping -c 1 172.17.0.3
+eth0ofpcap4j-brform the docker host to start packet capturing.# ping -c 1 172.17.0.3